polosson/Plantt/README.md

 	yourApp.controller("planttExample", function($scope){

 		// Basic settings (optional)
 		$scope.eventHeight		= 50;				// Height of events elements in pixels
-		$scope.eventMargin	= 10;	// Margin above events elements for spacing
+		$scope.eventMargin		= 10;				// Margin above events elements for spacing in pixels
-		$scope.nbLines		= 6;	// Maximum number of lines we can draw in timeline
+		$scope.nbLines			= 5;				// Maximum number of lines we can draw in timeline
+		$scope.autoLock			= true;				// To enable the automatic lock of past events
+		$scope.lockMarginDays	= 0;				// Number of days between today and the start date of events for the automatic lock to take effect
+		$scope.formatDayLong	= 'EEEE MMMM dd';	// The JS date format for the long display of dates
+		$scope.formatDayShort	= 'yyyy-MM-dd';		// The JS date format for the short display of dates
+		$scope.formatMonth		= 'MMMM yyyy';		// The JS date format for the month display in header

 		// Create the events list
 		$scope.events = [